 You can make FOI requests about any aspects of the States of Jersey and our work, eg:

 FOI covers information held by public authorities but does not cover personal information about you.

-Should you wish to request information about yourself you can make a 'subject access' request.
-Further information about how FOI works with the Data Protection (Jersey) Law 2005 can be found here.
+Should you wish to request information about yourself you can make a Subject Access Request.

 If the information refers to someone else, the FOI law will you give you access to the information if it meets with the data protection law.

 Asking for information in a particular format

 We will aim to give you the information in a format that will allow you to access it easily.
 We cannot create bespoke documents or provide the information in less common file types.

 Information is not kept forever, but some of it is kept for a long time.
 States of Jersey departments maintain a list of what information they need to keep and how long it must be kept for.